top of page

 Why keep alpacas?

-Keeping alpacas as livestock animals has become increasingly popular in recent years.
-Alpacas, with their woolly coats and oversized eyes, have captivated the hearts of many people who have been looking for an alternative to traditional livestock like cows and chickens.
+Keeping alpacas as livestock has become increasingly popular in recent years.
+Alpacas originate from the high Andes in South America, where they were bred from the wild Vicuna.
+With their woolly coats and oversized eyes, alpacas have captivated the hearts of many people looking for an alternative to traditional livestock like sheep and cows.

-Although alpacas require specialised management and care, these fuzzy creatures have proven to be fairly resilient when given the best conditions possible by their owners.
+Alpacas require specialised management and care that is different to other livestock.
 In particular, alpacas require the companionship of other alpacas of the same gender, as they are herd animals.
-They require plenty of pasture, annual shearing and regular health checks like vaccinations and vitamin D supplementation.
+They require plenty of pasture, annual shearing and regular health care such as 6-monthly vaccinations and vitamin D supplementation during winter.

 What do alpacas need?

-• grazing pasture (generally, I recommend a minimum of 5 acres in Central Victoria, divided into two paddocks minimum to ensure rotational grazing)
+• grazing pasture (generally, I recommend a minimum of 3-5 acres in Victoria, divided into two paddocks minimum to ensure rotational grazing)

-• shade trees, constant supply of clean water, and additional hay when pasture is dry or insufficient;
+• shade trees, supply of clean water, and additional hay

 • a field shelter and handling yard